xmtrinidad/UdemyReact/Section 7 - Diving Deeper into Components & React Internals/notes.md

 After the render() method executes and it renders any child components, *componentDidMount()* will execute, signaling that the component was successfully mounted.

 At this point, Side-Effects can be introduced (make an API request, for example).
 What you shouldn't do in this method is update State because it would trigger a re-render.

+## Component Updating Lifecycle Hooks

+Updating lifecycle hooks has two different types: updating by the parent (changing props) and internally triggered updates (changing state).
+This section covers Lifecycle Hook Methods triggered by changing props (parent).

+### componentWillReceiveProps(nextProps)

+This method can synchronize local state of the component to the props.
+Dont cause side-effect in this method

+### shouldComponentUpdated(nextProps, nextState)

+*nextProps* and *nextState* refers to the upcoming props and state.

+This method can cancel the updating process; if *true* is returned here the updating continues and if *false* is returned the updating stops.

+Dont cause Side-Effects in this method

+### componentWillUpdate(nextProps, nextState)

+Sync state to props; dont cause Side-Effects

+This method is better to syn state to props because if this method is executed it means it passed the shouldComponentUpdate() method and will update for sure.
+Synching state to propls in any methods before could be a waste of resources because the component may not update in the end.

+### render() and update child components props

+Prepare and structure JSX code

+### componentDidUpdate()

+Here Side-Effects can be introduced, but don't update state or it will trigger a re-render.

+## Component Lifecycle Update Internal Change

+These are changes from *setState*

+### shouldComponentUpdate(nextProps, nextState)

+Updating process can be cancelled here.
+Don't introduce Side Effects.

+### componentWillUpdate

+Sync state to props, no Side Effects

+### render() and update child components

+Prepare and structure JSX code

+### componentDidUpdate()